 - Untitled Invisible Man film

 - Bride of Frankenstein

 - Untitled Creature from the Black Lagoon film

 - Untitled Frankenstein film

 - Untitled Hunchback of Notre Dame film

 - Untitled Phantom of the Opera film

 The Dark Universe contains examples of the following tropes.

-- Affirmative Action Girl: The first full on monsters with starring roles are Ahmanet (the female mummy) and the Bride of Frankenstein.
-The others, like Jekyll/Hyde and Frankenstein's Monster, exist already but they aren't the headlining monster yet.
+- Affirmative Action Girl: The first full on monsters with starring roles were Ahmanet (the female mummy) and the Bride of Frankenstein.
+The others, like Jekyll/Hyde and Frankenstein's Monster, existed already but they weren't the headlining monsters.

-- Ancient Order of Protectors: The Prodigium, a group that knows of the monsters, seeks to protect humanity from them and is set to tie the films to one another.
+- Ancient Order of Protectors: The Prodigium, a group that knows of the monsters, seeks to protect humanity from them and was set to tie the films to one another.